Horizontal-org/Tella-website/docs/For organizations/overview.md

 These are called [Connections](/features#connecting-to-servers) in Tella.

 :::danger
-For the moment, the submission to any type of server it is **not** encrypted.
-People who have access to the server itself are able to see the files.
+For the moment, the files you submit to any type of server will be saved un-encrypted.
+People who have permissions to see the content of the server itself will be able to see the files.
+Connection and submission is established though HTTPS but the file itself will need to be decrypted to be accessible outside of the Tella vault.
+We recommend you to read and understand the permissions structure of each of the servers to understand what alternative might be better and safer for your use-case.
 :::